UNITED AIRLINES

 Core outputs included:

-Product Flow (with and without feature mapping)
+Product flows (w/ feature mapping)

 ROLE